-We calculated effect sizes for the overall effect of fragmentation and the matrix using models only containing the main effects of fragmentation (fragments, controls, matrix), year group and the fragmentation-year group interaction, with all random effects as described earlier.
+We calculated effect sizes for the overall effect of fragmentation and the matrix using models only containing the main effects of fragmentation (fragments, controls, matrix), year group and the fragmentation-year group interaction, with all random effects as described above.
 In these models, we fixed the parameter for the difference between matrix and controls before fragmentation to the difference between fragments and controls before fragmentation (since there were no data for matrix sites before fragmentation).
-This assumes that the means for matrix habitat before fragmentation were estimated by the means for fragment habitat before fragmentation, which is a suitable assumption since all habitat was the same (native Eucalyptus forest) before fragmentation.
+This assumes that the means for matrix habitat before fragmentation, which is a suitable assumption since all habitat was the same (native Eucalyptus forest) before fragmentation.
 The fixed parameter was assigned using the offset function in the model formula in R (R Core Team 2016).
 Confidence intervals for effect sizes were estimated from likelihood profiles.